Narotam-Mishra/react-native-learning/ReadMe.txt

 # The heart of any mobile application is Navigation

-# The mechanism that allows users to move across different screens, access feaatures, and generally use our app effectively.
+# The mechanism that allows users to move across different screens, access features, and generally use our app effectively.
 A go-to solution for handling navigation is the React Navigation library.

 # Expo has its own built-in routing feature exclusive to Expo projects